Aden's Dream

 Aden's worried expression lightened as he saw the angular-face long-hair boy on his Sun Atlas bicycle, skidding to a halt.
 Mrs Koshy ducked inside with a quick wave, smiling as she heard Roshan singing 'Voyage Voyage'.
 Everyone knew of Roshan's dreams of going to France.

 Aden hopped on Roshan's bicycle while Roshan was in motion and managed to land on the backseat without shaking the bicycle.
-The song was a classic by artist Desireless, and he had to say Roshan was doing it justice.
+The song was a classic by the artist Desireless, and he had to say Roshan was doing it justice.
 But something was missing; Aden gave it some peppy accompaniment with the right piano chords.

 Voyage Voyage…plus loin que la nuit et le jour